ericfuerstenberg/ericfuerstenberg.cloud/content/about.md

 Hi, I'm Eric Fuerstenberg.

-I'm an operations engineer with a broad base of experience in public cloud (primarily AWS), site reliability, and crafting automation to defeat toil.
+I'm an operations engineer with a broad base of experience in public cloud (primarily AWS).

 I use a variety of tools in my day to day.
 Here's a short list: